+Preflight planning—not only the preflight itself—is so important to flying, and night flying is no different.
 Here are a few preflight planning tips to ensure that you avoid surprises on your next night flight.

-Give Yourself Extra Time
+Allow Extra Time

 Make sure you give yourself plenty of time to properly prepare for night flying.
 During the day, many of us get accustomed to hopping into the airplane after just a check of the windsock and a quick preflight, but things can be a bit more challenging at night.
 For one, you may not be able to see the windsock as clearly, so you might need to call AWOS or listen to ATIS for navigation cues beforehand.

 Let Your Eyes Adjust

 According to the FAA Airplane Flying Handbook, it takes five to ten minutes for the rods in your eyes to adjust to the darkness.
 Once they do, your eyes are 100 times more sensitive to light than during daylight.
 After 30 minutes, when your eyes become almost fully adjusted to the darkness, they're about 100,000 more sensitive to light than before.
 While flying at night, keep in mind that looking directly at something, like another aircraft, can actually cause the object to disappear from your field of vision (it's one of the common nighttime illusions).
 This is why you should look to the side, instead.